reevoo/reevoo.github.io/_posts/2015-05-21-your-code-as-a-crime-scene.markdown

 | 8 | .../customer_experience_reviews/summary.rb <br/> .../customer_experience_reviews/summary/parent.rb | 54 | 11 |
 | 9 | .../api_models/retailer_review.rb <br/> .../api_models/review.rb| 52 | 12 |
 | 10 | *.../models/api_provider.rb* <br/> *.../models/automotive_aggregation_api_adapter.rb* | *52* | *10* |

+*degree* here refers to the percentage of commits where the two files have been changed in the same commit.

 On the whole, this looks pretty good: things that change together are very close in naming and directory structure.
 However, there are some interesting observations: